 Many searches involve day searching, the items listed for day use should be packed into the day pack or set aside while packing at home, to be ready for a quick departure on arrival at search base.

-When going out on a day search (planning to be back at base that night), take the following items described in the next section.
-All items mandatory unless stated otherwise.
+When going out on a day search (planning to be back at base that night), take the items listed in the table.
+Items mandatory unless stated otherwise.

 |Weatherproof clothing||GoreTex® or equivalent material hooded jacket and over-trousers.|

 |First aid kit & medication||Refer to First Aid|